Drinking Water to Lose Weight:

 • What you should know before increasing your water intake

-This is especially helpful if you are drinking water to lose weight, since the hunger pains can be quite strong on a calorie restricted plan.
-I was on a low calorie diet recently, and can attest to water being a true lifesaver for this reason.
+5. Reduced Food Cravings.
+Water, like anything you can consume, will fill up empty space in your stomach.
+Therefore, it dulls hunger sensations and help to keep your mind off food, albeit temporarily.
+This is especially helpful if you are drinking water to lose fat (or to build muscle while minimizing fat gains), since the hunger pangs can be quite strong on a calorie restricted plan.
+Having been on low calorie diets myself, I can attest to water being a true lifesaver for keeping hunger at bay.

 How Much Water You Should Drink

-The lab geeks that came up with the "8x8" recommendation probably weren't considering the goal of drinking water to lose weight; and they definitely didn't consider adding weight lifting to the equation.
+The lab geeks that came up with the “8×8” recommendation probably weren’t considering the goal of drinking water to build muscle and lose fat; and they definitely didn’t consider adding weight lifting to the equation.

 So no, 8 cups of water just doesn’t cut it unless you're an average Joe Couch-Potato, whose only form of physical activity involves reaching for heavily buttered-popcorn, clicking the remote, and the occasional "forearm workout" with the help of Baywatch re-runs.